All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

 Ipamorelin is a selective growth hormone secretagogue that stimulates the natural release of growth hormone from the pituitary gland.
-Unlike direct growth hormone replacement, ipamorelin works with the body's natural rhythms to optimize healing hormones safely.
-This peptide is particularly valuable for overall recovery acceleration, as growth hormone plays crucial roles in tissue repair, protein synthesis, and immune function.
+Unlike direct growth hormone replacement, ipamorelin works with the body's natural rhythms to improve healing hormones safely.
+This peptide is particularly valuable for overall recovery acceleration, as growth hormone plays important roles in tissue repair, protein synthesis, and immune function.

 Clinical Evidence